-The medical malpractice lawyers at Steven J. Malman and Associates in Chicago, Illinois have been offering assistance to those injured due to medical error for nearly 20 years.
+The medical malpractice lawyers at Malman Law in Chicago, Illinois have been offering assistance to those injured due to medical error for nearly 20 years.
 We have helped many individuals and families get justice and receive payment to cover medical bills, lost wages, and pain and suffering.
 We are proud to say that over 95% of our cases are successfully resolved out of court, however, we will not hesitate to bring your case to that level if necessary.

 Of course, not all surgery-related injuries are caused by doctor neglect.
 That’s why our on-staff medical professionals must examine you, and determine what to do next.
 If your injury was in fact caused by malpractice, we will start the proceedings right away.
 We have filed claims against hospitals, surgeons, anesthesiologists, and other operating room personnel, and we can do the same for you.

 We are conveniently located in downtown Chicago’s “Loop,” with many of our medical malpractice clients coming to us from the nearby towns and neighborhoods of Cook County, including Blue Island, Cicero, Berwyn, South Holland, Matteson, Oak Lawn, Lansing, Bellwood, Hazel Crest, Homewood, Chicago Heights, Westchester, Olympia Fields, Maywood, Dolton, Riverside, Sauk Village, Oak Park, and Harvey.
 We also have injury clients in DuPage County, Will County, and Lake County.